-County workers who are official representatives or Stewards of the Union shall be given reasonable time off with pay to meet and confer or consult with management representatives or to be present at hearings where matters within the scope of representation are being considered.
+County workers who are official representatives or Stewards of the Union shall be given reasonable time off with pay, including reasonable travel time, to formally meet and confer or consult with management representatives on matters within the scope of representation or to be present at hearings where matters within the scope of representation are being considered; to testify or appear as the designated representative of the Union in settlement conferences, hearings, or other proceedings before PERB, in matters relating to an unfair practice charge; or to testify or appear as the designated representative of the Union in matters before the Civil Service Commission. .
 The use of official time for this purpose shall be reasonable and shall not interfere with the performance of County services as determined by the County.
-Such representatives or Stewards shall submit written requests for excused absences to Employee Relations at least two working days prior to the meeting whenever possible.
+Such representatives or stewards shall submit written requests for excused absences to Employee Relations at least two working days prior to the meeting whenever possible.
 Except by agreement with Employee Relations, the number of workers excused for such purposes shall not exceed 3 per Union, or 2 from each of the following representation units:

-The Union shall designate a reasonable number of Stewards to assist in resolving grievances.
+The Union shall designate a reasonable number of stewards to assist in resolving grievances.
 The designation will depend on such circumstances as geographical locations, hours of employment, and departmental organizational structure.
 The Union shall notify Employee Relations in writing of the individuals so designated.
-Alternates may be designated to perform Steward functions during the absence or unavailability of the Stewards.
+Alternates may be designated to perform Steward’s function during the absence or unavailability of the stewards.
 Stewards may be relieved from their assigned work duties by their supervisors to investigate and process grievances initiated by other workers within the same work area or representation unit, including participating in Steps 1-4 of the grievance process as described in Section 38.2.
 Requests for release time shall not be unreasonably denied.
 Stewards shall promptly report to the Union any grievances which arise and cannot be adjusted on the job.
-Supervisory workers shall not represent nonsupervisory workers in a grievance procedure where such activity might result in a conflict of interest.
-Neither Stewards nor the Union shall order changes, and no change shall be made except with the consent of the appropriate department heads.
+Supervisory workers shall not represent non-supervisory workers in a grievance procedure where such activity might result in a conflict of interest.
+Neither stewards nor the Union shall order changes, and no change shall be made except with the consent of the appropriate department heads.